jasonlotito/buckets/README.md

 <a name="buckets-add"></a>
 ## #add
-should allow you to add data to buckets based on the test provided with the bucket.
+will allow you to add data to buckets based on the test provided with the bucket.

 ```js
 buckets.add(5);